aframevr/aframe/docs/guides/building-a-minecraft-demo.md

 </a-scene>
 ```

-Components can be plugged into on any entity without having to create or extend
+Components can be plugged into any entity without having to create or extend a
-a class like we'd have to in traditional inheritance.
+class like we'd have to in traditional inheritance.
 If we wanted to attach it
 to say, `<a-sphere>` or `<a-obj-model>`, we could!

 ```html